 The Need for Consistent and Seamless Personalization

-If the same customer visits the financial firm’s website on another device such as a mobile, he/she should be able to see the same personalized ad shown to him/her on their laptop.
+If the same customer visits the company’s website on another device such as a mobile, he/she should be able to see the same personalized ad shown to him/her on their laptop.
 The customer should get the same experience if the touch point is another digital channel.
-This is when a financial provider succeeds in achieving omnichannel personalization, as the same personalized ad is shown to the customer irrespective of the device and channel.
+This is when an enterprise provider succeeds in achieving omnichannel personalization, as the same personalized ad is shown to the customer irrespective of the device and channel.

-To deliver a consistent and seamless experience for customers, financial marketers need to ensure that all their systems can work together.
+To deliver a consistent and seamless experience for customers, marketers need to ensure that all their systems can work together.
 The major challenge in achieving effective consistent personalization is the capability to identify and engage users across multiple touch points.
-Financial marketers need to be able to bring the customer’s data from all digital channels in one central location.
-This would enable the marketer to see details such as the customer’s online behavior, buying intent, call center queries, etc. This is where a Customer Data Platform (CDP) comes in to play.
+They need to be able to bring the customer’s data from all digital channels in one central location.
+This would enable the marketer to see details such as the customer’s online behavior, buying intent, call center queries, etc. This is where a Customer Data Platform (CDP) comes into play.